 We have 14 Advanced Anesthesiology (PGY 2-4) residency positions each year, with 6 of those positions linked in NRMP the Scripps Mercy San Diego Transitional Year Internship.
 This allows for all 4 years of training to be completed in San Diego for 6 or more residents in each class.
-Anyone applying to our advanced anesthesiology residency should also submit separate ERAS applications to the UC San Diego Internal Medicine Preliminary Internship and the Scripps Mercy San Diego Transitional Year Internship.
-Details of the intern positions are as follows:
+Anyone applying to our advanced anesthesiology residency should also submit separate ERAS applications to the Scripps Mercy San Diego Transitional Year Internship.

 If you have any questions about the above information, please email the residency program coordinator, Karen Huynh at firstname.lastname@example.org and we would be happy to clarify.